Jammy2211/PyAutoLens/docs/index.rst

     """
-    To setup these profiles as model components whose parameters are free & fitted for we set up each Galaxy as a Model and define the model as a Collection of all galaxy_list.
+    To setup these profiles as model components whose parameters are free & fitted for we set up each Galaxy as a Model and define the model as a Collection of all galaxies.
     """
     lens_galaxy_model = af.Model(al.Galaxy, redshift=0.5, mass=lens_mass_profile)
     source_galaxy_model = af.Model(al.Galaxy, redshift=1.0, disk=source_light_profile)